witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 - ...

 ### Schedule Integration
+- create a schedule: (Name and Surname, course, venue, day of the week, times, date and recurrence).
+'Time' type is used to input the times and 'date' type is used to input a date.
+If recurrence is "yes", then option to add an end date is added.
+Lastly, there is a submit button to add the information to the database. schedule timetable: a table is present showcasing all the timetables that a user has made.
+This includes the dy, date, course, venue and times, as well as a delete button to remove a schedule.
+At the bottom, there is a button that takes the user to the form to add a schedule.

 ### Maintenence Reports
 - make a report: (report fields: Name and Surname, Report Type, Venue, Description), (generated data with report: createdAt timestamp, status, userId of user who submitted the issue, log ticket information).